By Janet K. Keeler

 Five stops that will give you the full flavor of St. Augustine:

-Lightner Museum, Stop 11.
+Lightner Museum.
 Railroad magnate Henry Flager left his mark all over Florida.
 He built the Alcazar Hotel in St. Augustine in 1888 and for decades it entertained winter visitors from the north.
 Today, it is the home of the Lightner Museum and its collection of 19th Century fine and decorative art.
-Children are fond of the Ligthner, thanks to displays of shrunken heads, a mummy and human hair art.
+Children are fond of the Lightner, thanks to displays of shrunken heads, a mummy and human hair art.
 It contributes to St. Augustine’s old and slightly spooky reputation.
 The museum is fully accessible.

-St. Augustine Distillery, Stop 12.
+St. Augustine Distillery.
 After all those oddities, you might just need a taste of something strong.
 The St. Augustine Distillery set up shop in a 1907 ice manufacturing shop and it’s there they make small batch bourbon, vodka, run and gin.
-The distillery began operations in 2014 and today offers 30-minute tours through the day, seven days a week.
-The young distillery is gaining fans across the country and in 2015, its New World Gin won a gold medal at the San Francisco International Spirits Competition and was also honored by the American Craft Distilling Association in Austin, Texas.
+The distillery began operations in 2014 and today offers free self-guided tours and tastings and paid 30-minute guided tours through the day, seven days a week.
+The distillery is gaining fans across the country and in 2015, its New World Gin won a gold medal at the San Francisco International Spirits Competition and was also honored by the American Craft Distilling Association in Austin, Texas.
 The facility is wheelchair accessible.

-Ripley’s Believe it Or Not Museum, Stop 19.
+Ripley’s Believe it Or Not Museum.
 Okay, so maybe it’s not authentic Old Florida, but Ripley’s is a certainly a fun spot to check out entertaining oddities.
 Elevators carry patrons to all three floors.
 There are more shrunken heads (detecting a theme?), plus funky chickens and other stranger-than-fiction exhibits in the 800-artifacts Odditorium.

 For trolley riders who don’t want to hop off at all, the excursion should have you back at the Old Town Jail, Stop No. 1, in about 70 minutes.
 That’s a lot of sites and history packed into just more than an hour.